SummaryPuppet/SummaryPuppet/README.md

 # Hi 👋 this is my github

-I developer in Reactjs, Expressjs & MongoDB
+I developer in Reactjs, Expressjs, MongoDB, Rust & Python

 ## Objectives